kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/dropdownlist.md

 ### select

-Selects drop-down list item and sets the value and the text of the dropdownlist.
+Selects a dropdown item and sets the value and the text of the dropdownlist, or retrieves the selected item index.

 #### Example